TMueller110/IoT-Mixer/README.md

 #### Home Assistant Dashboard
 There are two Home Assistant dashboard.
 One for controlling the mixer directly and one for setting the parameters sugar, water and invertase.
 The home atuomation is then calculating the time and when the user hits the botton "mix" the mixer will start and run untill the time seen is finished.

+The data is not stored but is just showing the actual temperature.
+This can be easily added in home assistant by the built in recorder (that uses SQlite per default, can also be easily configured to use an external database).
+Just add the following to the configuration.yaml to add this functionality:

+recorder:
+  purge_keep_days: 30  #Keeps data for 30 days
+  include:
+    entities:
+      - sensor.pico_temperature
+      - sensor.pico_humidity

 * Direct Mixer Control